ClickCease

 Ford Mustang Mach-E Electric Cars Recalled for Roof and Windshield Issues

+Ford has announced two recalls for its Mustang Mach-E electric cars to address potential problems with the panoramic roof glass and windshield.
 According to Consumer Reports, the automaker has blamed improper bonding during manufacturing for both defects.
-Ford said the panoramic roof in these vehicles might separate from the vehicle while it is still moving.
+Ford said the panoramic roof in these vehicles might separate from the car while moving.
+The defect could create a major danger for road users.
+An investigation into the root cause is ongoing.

 Details of the Recall

-Owners who have either problem may notice increased wind noise and/or a water leak.
+Owners with either problem may notice increased wind noise and/or a water leak.
 Ford has said it doesn’t know of any accidents or injuries related to these problems.
 When the recall begins in late October, Mustang Mach-E owners will be contacted to go to their local dealership for a repair.

 Dealerships will apply additional urethane adhesive and reinstall the roof panel or windshield.
 The repairs will be done at no cost to consumers.
 Vehicle owners with questions may call Ford’s customer service at 866-436-7332.